-For safety reasons, Busselton Water may not be able to access water supply or respond quickly to system failures in areas that are deemed unsafe by the WA Fire and Emergency Services Authority (FESA) or Western Power.
+For safety reasons, Busselton Water may not be able to access water supply or respond quickly to system failures in areas that are deemed unsafe by the Department of Fire and Emergency Services (DFES) or Western Power.

 Protecting the public water supply

-Every year, we prepared for the bushfire season by readying our equipment and systems to cope with extreme conditions.
+Every year, we prepare for the bushfire season by readying our equipment and systems to cope with extreme conditions.
 This includes:

 - Ensuring land is clear and abiding by all fire ban rules

 - Having generators available at each plant in the event of a power failure